jjzcru/rtls-demo/README.md

 ### Redis
 We are using redis as a `pub/sub` communication using channels and also storing the history of location for each `publisher`

+### Client
+This is a script that emulate devices sending their `latitude` and `longitude`

 ### Publisher
-This is a program that emulates devices sending their `latitude` and `longitude`, each service runs as a separate program and gets an random `uuid` that is used to identify each process, we send this information to `redis`
+This is a program that takes the incomming request of the devices and sends them to `redis`

 ### Subscriber
 This is a program serves as a `Websocket` server and as a `subscription` to `redis`, is listening to all the locations that gets send over the `locations` channel and broadcast all those locations to the connected service.